Interfax-Ukraine to host press conference 'Challenges for business in employment during wartime: Solutions for personnel market through training and retraining'

 On Tuesday, October 7, at 13.00, the press center of the Interfax-Ukraine News Agency will host a press conference entitled "Challenges for business in employment during wartime: Solutions for personnel market through training and retraining."
 Organizer is the Entrepreneurship Development Fund.

-Participants include Chairman of the Board of the Entrepreneurship Development Fund Andriy Hapon; Deputy Minister of Education and Science of Ukraine for Digital Development, Digital Transformations and Digitalization Dmytro Zavhorodny; Director of the State Employment Service Yulia Zhovtiak (expected); Advisor for the Implementation of GIZ Projects Mykyta Kuleshov; Director General of robota.ua Valeriy Reshetniak; Director of Human Resources of Astarta-Kyiv agrarian holding Svitlana Mozhova; moderator – First Deputy Chairman of the Board of the Entrepreneurship Development Fund Valeriy Maiboroda (8/5a Reitarska Street).
+Participants include Chairman of the Board of the Entrepreneurship Development Fund Andriy Hapon; Deputy Minister of Education and Science of Ukraine for Digital Development, Digital Transformations and Digitalization Dmytro Zavhorodny; Deputy Director of the Department of Employment Policy Implementation of the Public Employment Service Olena Melnyk; Advisor for the Implementation of GIZ Projects Mykyta Kuleshov; Director General of robota.ua Valeriy Reshetniak; Director of Human Resources of Astarta-Kyiv agrarian holding Svitlana Mozhova; moderator – First Deputy Chairman of the Board of the Entrepreneurship Development Fund Valeriy Maiboroda (8/5a Reitarska Street).

 The event will be streamed on the Interfax-Ukraine YouTube channel.